Other points of interest from CLEN, include a Roundtable event regarding Private Enforcement, and a video compiled by the law school.

 Dr Wendy Ng

-The book will be launched by Professor Mark Furse.
+The book was launched by Professor Mark Furse.

 About the book